Abbey’s Bookshop is back at Bastille Festival !

 Galaxy Bookshop – specialising in Science Fiction, Fantasy and Horror – was opened in 1975 at 106a Bathurst Street, moving to larger premises 10 years later at 203b Castlereagh Street.
 In 1993, the shop relocated to 222 Clarence Street, immediately behind Abbey’s in York Street.
 In 2002, the shop relocated to 143 York Street, a few doors down from Abbey’s.
-And in June 2011 Galaxy moved to the floor above Abbey’s, the first floor of 131 York Street, sharing the space with Language Book Centre.
+And in June 2011, Galaxy moved to the floor above Abbey’s, the first floor of 131 York Street, sharing the space with the Language Book Centre.

 The Language Book Centre was opened in 1976 at 127 York Street, moving in 1986 to the first floor of 131 York Street, above Abbey’s.

 Other shops operated in Sydney by the company have included Henry Lawson’s Bookshop, City Lights Bookshop, Centrepoint Bookshop, Tank Stream Bookshop, Bargain Bookshop and Budget Bookshop.